 - Natalie Schafer: lived to age 90

 Add them up (excluding Tina Louise), and the average lifespan of a Gilligan’s Island actor is 79.17 years.
 (Toss in Sherwood Schwartz and the Gilligan-related lifespan rises to 81.29 years.)

-Our new biography of Tina Louise shows that the actress had a lot more game than many people realize.
+Our new biography of Tina Louise shows that the actress had a spicier game than most people realize.
 She was in the original Broadway cast of the musical Li’l Abner, which was a huge hit in its day, running for 693 performances from 1956 to 1958.
-She studied with Lee Strasberg at the Actors Studio, which turned out alumni like Paul Newman and Al Pacino.
-She starred in movies in Italy and the US.
-And so on.
+She studied with Lee Strasberg at the Actors Studio, which turned out megawatt thespians like Paul Newman and Al Pacino.
+She starred in movies in Italy as well as the United States.

 She also recorded her own album of standards, It’s Time for Tina, in 1957.
-Her breathy alto, and her song selection — “Let’s Do It,” “Tonight is the Night,” “Hold Me” — did nothing to dispel her image as a sensual beauty on the rise.
+Her breathy alto, and her song selection — titles like “Hold Me,” “I Wanna Be Loved,” and “Let’s Do It” — did nothing to dispel her image as a sensual beauty on the rise.
 (Bonus fact: jazz legend Coleman Hawkins played tenor sax in the studio band.)